IntersectMBO/plutus/language-plutus-core/README.md

 * Round trip testing of parser with pretty-printer and serialisation with deserialisation using `hedgehog`

-* Tests against sample PLC programs
+* Golden tests against sample PLC programs

 ### Documentation